nih-cfde/training-and-engagement/docs/CF-Tutorials/CFDE-Portal/movement-disorders-data-access.md

 ---
 layout: page
-title: Integrated Analysis of Movement-Related Disorders
+title: Movement-Related Disorders Datasets from Common Fund Portals
 ---

+# Movement-Related Disorders Datasets from Common Fund Portals

 Using the details in the [CFDE portal exported `csv` manifest](./movement-disorders-portal-export.md), the associated data files can be accessed from data portals of the individual Common Fund programs, [Metabolomics]((https://www.metabolomicsworkbench.org) and [LINCS]((http://lincsportal.ccs.miami.edu/datasets/) data portals respectively.